 Tracy Mazuer is an independent executive producer, writer and director who has produced hundreds of hours of content for most major broadcast networks as well as top-tier cable outlets.
 She holds a B.S. in Journalism and an MAed specializing in urban youth and autobiographical writing.
 She and her husband are the adoptive parents of a foster teen.

-Peter Samuelson, Co-Founder and President of First Star, is a serial pro-social entrepreneur.
-In 1982 he co-founded the Starlight Children’s Foundation; by 1990 the positive psychological impact of Starlight seeded his next pro-social endeavor, Starbright World; 1999 saw the formation of First Star, 2005 EDAR Everyone Deserves a Roof, and 2013 saw him launch ASPIRE, the Academy for Social Purpose in Responsible Entertainment.
-In the midst of all this Peter has produced 25 films and raised four children.
+Peter Samuelson, Co-Founder and President of First Star, and CEO of PhilmCo Media llc, Mr. Samuelson is a serial pro-social entrepreneur.
+In 1982 he co-founded the Starlight Children’s Foundation; by 1990 the positive psychological impact of Starlight seeded his next pro-social endeavor, Starbright World, co-founded with Steven Spielberg.
+1999 saw the formation of First Star, 2005 EDAR Everyone Deserves a Roof, and 2013 saw him launch ASPIRE, the Academy for Social Purpose in Responsible Entertainment.
+In the midst of all this Peter has produced 26 films and raised four children.
 Educated at Cambridge and the Anderson School of Management at UCLA, Peter resides in Los Angeles with his wife Saryl, and continues to fight every day for those less fortunate, chief among them America’s abused and neglected children.

 Adrien Sebro has worked as a mentor for the First Star UCLA Bruin Guardian Scholars Academy for foster youth in Greater Los Angeles since 2012.
 He now serves as the Program Coordinator of the academy.
 He graduated with his BA in Women’s Studies from UCLA, his MA in African American Studies from Columbia University IRAAS, and is currently a 2nd Year Ph.D Student in Cinema and Media Studies at UCLA.